 The Students' Union Advice Service can help you explore the impact of leaving university on your current finances and future funding entitlement.

-If you have signed a housing contract for student accommodation, even if you leave university you will still be liable for the rent on the accommodation for the duration of the contract.
-See our section on Housing Contracts.
+If you have signed a housing contract for accommodation, even if you leave university you will generally still be liable for the rent on the accommodation for the duration of the contract.
+This may depend on the terms of your tenancy agreement.
+There are options you can explore which may help you to end the tenancy if this is what you want to do.
+See our webpage and leaflets on Housing Contracts, including Leaving Your Tenancy, for full details.

 Why are you thinking of leaving?
 Would another option help you to complete your course?